trevordevore/levurehelper-dropDMG/README.md

   ...
 ```

-Note that `installer name` is a generic name intended to be shared by other helpers that create installers.
-For example, the Inno Setup helper uses `installer name` as well.
+Note that `installer name` is a generic name intended to be shared by other helpers that work with installers.
+For example, the Auto Updater helper uses `installer name` as does the Inno Setup helper.
 If you want to use a different name for `macOS` then use the `macos` key rather than the `all platforms` key.